GSA/fpki-guides/_announcements/02_google_ct.md

 ## How Can I Test CT Compliance for My Intranet Website?
 {% include alert-info.html content="Thank you to NASA teams for these testing procedures.
 Please check the GitHub Issues in the GSA fpki-guides playbook repository for any in-progress discussions." %}

-CT enforcement will start with [Chrome 67](https://www.chromium.org/developers/calendar){:target="_blank"}.
+* CT enforcement will start with [Chrome 67](https://www.chromium.org/developers/calendar){:target="_blank"}.

-- CT testing on Chrome 67 is available for a limited time via the [Chrome Beta channel](https://www.google.com/chrome/browser/beta.html){:target="_blank"}.
+* CT testing on Chrome 67 is available for a limited time via the [Chrome Beta channel](https://www.google.com/chrome/browser/beta.html){:target="_blank"}.
-- You will use a special command line flag to execute the browser: [Add a command-line flag for CT testing](https://bugs.chromium.org/p/chromium/issues/detail?id=816543&can=2&q=816543&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified){:target="_blank"}.
+* You will use a special command line flag to execute the browser: [Add a command-line flag for CT testing](https://bugs.chromium.org/p/chromium/issues/detail?id=816543&can=2&q=816543&colspec=ID%20Pri%20M%20Stars%20ReleaseBlock%20Component%20Status%20Owner%20Summary%20OS%20Modified){:target="_blank"}.

 1. The CT and certificate information is cached in Chrome.
-Before you start a new test, ensure that you will receive valid results: clear the Chrome browsing data from within the browser:<br>
+Before you start a new test, ensure that you will receive valid results.
+Clear the Chrome browsing data from within the browser:<br><br>
    ```
    Settings->Advanced
-   (Ctrl + Shift + Del)
+   Ctrl + Shift + Del)
    ```
 2. Download the Chrome 67 latest build: [Download Chrome Canary](https://www.google.com/chrome/browser/canary.html){:target="_blank"}.

 3. Find the directory path to the Canary executable.
 For example:

    ```
    Windows: C:\Users\<username>\AppData\Local\Google\Chrome SxS\Application\chrome.exe
    ```

 4. Open a command line in the Canary executable directory to enable CT for _a date in the past_, measured in seconds.
 For example, this command will enable CT checking for any TLS/SSL certificate issued after January 1, 2015 (1420086400 seconds):<!--Where is January 1, 2015 in this command?
 Should be in "EnforceCTTrial.Group1:date..."?-->

    ```
    chrome.exe --enable-features="EnforceCTForNewCerts<EnforceCTTrial" --force-fieldtrials="EnforceCTTrial/Group1" --force-fieldtrial-params="EnforceCTTrial.Group1:date/1420086400"
    ```

 5. Watch the CT error page for your intranet websites.
 Alternatively, you can use these test sites: [FPKI Graph](https://fpki-graph.fpki-lab.gov){:target="_blank"} or [Joint Personnel Adjudication System](https://jpasapp.dmdc.osd.mil/JPAS/JPASDisclosureServlet){:target="_blank"}.